 Stick With Fewer Options

-Too many buttons, options, switches, and features may cause your loved seniors to feel frustrated and embarrassed, and make the phone very hard to understand.
+Too many buttons, options, switches, and features may cause your loved ones to feel frustrated and embarrassed and make the phone very hard to understand.
 Try to think from their perspective and adaptability to technology.

-To avoid any incorrect calls or messed up settings, stick to a phone with just the essential functions and buttons.
-It should have number buttons, volume buttons/switches, hangup/answer buttons.
+To avoid incorrect calls or messed-up settings, stick to a phone with just the essential functions and buttons.
+It should have number buttons, volume buttons/switches, hang up/answer buttons.